DengPingFan/SINet/README.md

 <div align=center><img width="860" height="1060" src="SubClassResults.png"/></div>
 Table 2: Quantitative results of Structure-measure (Sα) for each sub-class in our COD10K dataset-(1/2).
-The best score of each category is highlighted in bold.
+The best score of each category is highlighted in bold.<br>

 <div align=center><img width="850" height="1050" src="SubClassResults-1.png"/></div>
 Table 3: Quantitative results of Structure-measure (Sα) for each sub-class in our COD10K dataset-(2/2).
 The best